cleankod/currency-rate-converter/README.md

 * Gradle 7.4 (you can use the gradle wrapper instead)

 # REST API
+* Documentation can be found by accessing `/swagger-ui/index.html`
 ## Get account
 Endpoints:
 * `GET /accounts/{id}`